COVID-19 and New Zealand: National lockdown and more in effect

 Unfortunately, all of Immigration New Zealand’s overseas visa processing offices have closed for the foreseeable future.
 Moreover, INZ only have skeleton staff in New Zealand and their only priority is dealing with COVID-19 requests.
 INZ are prioritising responses based on the government’s direction and are only intended for exceptional cases.

-See the Immigration New Zealand website for more
+Contact Immigration New Zealand for urgent queries

 If you have an urgent immigration query, you can still contact Immigration New Zealand by using the following numbers: